 Johnson ties course record and builds 5-shot lead

-On the par-5 14th, his wedge went just over the green and forced him to hit a delicate chip to save par.
-On the reachable par-4 16th, he drove into a tiny pot bunker left of the green and took two to get out, again scrambling for par.
-And on the par-5 18th, McIlroy hit his second shot into the water and made bogey.
+With a wedge in his hand on the par-5 14th, McIlroy went just over the green and had to hit a delicate chip to save par.
+He drove into the tiny pot bunker left of the green on the par-4 16th and took two shots to get out.
+And on the par-5 18th, his second shot found the water, leading to bogey.

 “I just hit a couple of bad shots, and then I guess I let it affect me a little bit, and then I started to doubt myself sometimes,” McIlroy said.
 “I didn’t hit a lot of quality shots on the back nine.”

-McDowell, Ernie Els, Sergio Garcia, Gonzalo Fernandez-Castano and Ian Poulter were among those at 6-under 138.
+Ernie Els, Sergio Garcia, BMW Masters winner Gonzalo Fernandez-Castano and Ian Poulter were among those at 6-under 138.
 Phil Mickelson, trying to recover from his quadruple bogey-bogey finish to the opening round, had a 68 and was seven shots behind.